Tour des Aiguilles Rouges, Chamonix

 As we literally climb upwards, the thickly swollen sweat drops glide painfully slowly over our forehead.
 Once uphill, the trail continues towards the summit of Mont Buet.
 We enjoy an hour and a half of the wide view of the peak peaks of Aiguilles Rouges, Mont Blanc, Aiguilles Vertes and the surrounding snowy mountains and peaks.

-We descend one thousand five hundred meters over steep gravel slopes in a desolate moon landscape, traversing over long soft snowfields, jumping from one yellow rock to the other before descending to the ‘Refuge de la Pierre à Bérard’ on a narrow path strewn with loose stones.
+We descend one thousand five hundred meters over steep gravel slopes in a desolate moon landscape.
+Traversing over long soft snowfields and afterwards jumping from one yellow rock to the other before descending to the ‘Refuge de la Pierre à Bérard’ on a narrow path strewn with loose stones.
 After the long exhausting descent we drink a beer at the busy but cozy hut and set up the tarp a mile away in the valley next to a babbling river.

 Day IV Les Bettes – Lac Blanc

 ↔ 19.4 km ↑ 1149 m ↓ 755 m GPX

 In the morning we continue through cool shady forests along sloshing rivers.
 We have a chat with KBF mountain guides Bob and Jean-Pierre, accompanying a group of Belgian hikers.
 After a while we arrive at the mountain village of Buet where a bright red mountain train regularly blows a shrill whistle through the valley.
 We enjoy a refreshing coke, cross the busy asphalt road and walk for a while parallel to the motorway on a track lined with colorful flowers.
 At the somewhat old visitors center of the ‘Tour des Aiguilles Rouges’ we make some food and watch the stuffed mountain animals behind glas.